alucchi/alucchi.github.io/_pages/cv.md

 - Conducted research in Data Analytics at ETH Zurich
 - Collaborated with Prof. Thomas Hofmann on developing machine learning algorithms for large-scale data analysis (including text and images)
 - Lecturer for *Probabilistic Graphical Models* at ETH Zurich
-- Research Interests: Optimization and probabilistic models with deep learning
+- Research Area: Optimization and Machine Learning

 ### Postdoctoral Researcher
 **EPFL**